barbaralois/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+`.forEach` allows mutation of the original array `.map` returns a new array of the same size

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function is called by name that operates on parameters and can return data method is called by a name that is associated with an object

 3. What is closure?
+closure gives you access to an outer function's scope from the inside

 4. Describe the four rules of the 'this' keyword.
 I attempted to research this question and I never understood what I found so I have no clue what answer you are expecting here and I have no idea how to answer this question.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it calls the parent class in a method

 ## Project Set up